-The Campus Safety Department operations center has radio communication links with the Branchburg Police, the North Branch Fire Department and Branchburg Emergency Medical Services.
-The North Branch Fire Department is located on College property near the main entrance to the campus.
+The Campus Safety Department Operations Center has radio communication links with the Somerset County Regional (911) Communications Center and the North Branch Fire Department.
+This reduces time delay when reporting and relaying important information during emergencies.
+The North Branch Fire Department is also located on College property near the main entrance to the campus.

-Branchburg Police have direct radio capability with the Somerset County Regional 911 Communications Center, which in turn has radio capabilities with all Somerset County law enforcement, fire and emergency medical services, and the Hunterdon County Communications Center.
-The Campus Safety office also has a direct radio communication link with the Somerset County Communications Center, reducing time delay when reporting important information during emergencies.
+Branchburg Police have direct radio capability with the Somerset County Regional (911) Communications Center, which in turn has radio capabilities with all Somerset County Law Enforcement, Fire and Emergency Medical Services, and the Hunterdon County Communications Center.